Revised 01/26/2025

 - Definition of “Coach” – The status of the coach and the duties which he may perform should be defined clearly.
 Without such clarification, it would be difficult, for example, to determine how a blind golfer must proceed if his ball were to strike his or another player’s coach after a stroke.
 Therefore, the following definition is suggested:

-- Rule 6-4 (Caddie) – There is nothing in the Rules which would prohibit the coach of a blind golfer from functioning as his caddie.
+NOTE: A player may ask for and receive advice from his coach. - Rule 6-4 (Caddie) – There is nothing in the Rules which would prohibit the coach of a blind golfer from functioning as his caddie.
 For a variety of reasons, however, a coach may not be able to perform the duties of a caddie.
 Therefore, there should not be a prohibition against a blind golfer having both a coach and a caddie.
 In such circumstances, however, the coach may not carry or handle the player’s clubs except in helping the player take his stance or align himself prior to making the stroke, or in assisting him as permitted by analogy to Decision 6-4/4.5.
 Otherwise, the player would be subject to disqualification for having more than one caddie.

 - Rule 8-1 (Advice) – In view of the Definition of “Coach,” it is suggested that Rule 8-1 be modified as follows: